 At first, we explain the case a computing node that reads the data from A local cache.
-In this case, the state of the cache block (Fig. 5 (1), (2), (3)) does not change.
+In this case, the state of the cache block (Fig. 9 (1), (2), (3)) does not change.

-And, we explain how a computing node reads data from another computing node's cache or shared memory.
-A computing node attaches a line copy request message to a control token after catching the control token.
+We next describe how a computing node reads data from another computing node's cache or shared memory.
+A computing node attaches a line copy request message to a control token after having the control token.
 It waits until the control token returns.
-If it receives a line copy ack (Fig. 5 (5)), it has to wait until the copy of the cache block is sent by another computing node and reads the cache block from the control token.
-Then it changes the state of the cache block $(I \rightarrow CS)$ .
-If it does not receive a line copy ack (Fig. 5 (4)), it directly reads the cache block from the shared memory.
-Then it changes the state of the cache block in its local cache $(I \rightarrow CE)$ .
+If it receives a line copy ack (Fig. 9 (5)), it has to wait until the copy of the cache block is sent by another computing node and read the cache block from the control token.
+Then it changes the state of the cache block $(I \rightarrow CS)$.
+If it does not receive a line copy ack (Fig. 9 (4)), it directly reads the cache block from the shared memory.
+Then it changes the state of the cache block in its local cache $(I \rightarrow CE)$.

 Next, we explain how a computing node updates the data on a local cache.
-If the state of the cache block is D (Fig. 5 (8)), it only updates the data on the local cache.
-If the state of the cache block is CE (Fig. 5 (6)), it updates the data on the local cache and changes the state of the cache block $(CE \rightarrow D)$ .
-If the state of cache block is CS (Fig. 5 (7)), contention avoidance processing is needed.
-After catching the control token, it has to check whether a lock request message of another computing node is attached to the control token.
-If a lock message is attached, it has to wait until an unlock message is sent and then restart the write processing.
-If a lock message is not attached, it attaches a lock request message and an invalidation request message to the control token.
-Then it updates the data on the local cache and changes the state of the cache block $(CS \rightarrow D)$ .
-Finally, it attaches an unlock request message to the control token after catching the control token.
+If the state of the cache block is D (Fig. 9 (8)), it only updates the data on the local cache.
+If the state of the cache block is CE (Fig. 9 (6)), it updates the data on the local cache and changes the state of the cache block ($CE \rightarrow D$).
+If the state of cache block is CS (Fig. 9 (7)), contention avoidance processing is needed.
+After having the control token, it has to check whether a lock request message of another computing node is attached to the control token.
+If a lock request message is attached, it has to wait until an unlock request message is sent and then restart the write processing.
+If a lock request message is not attached, it attaches a lock request message and an invalidation request message to the control token.
+Then it updates the data on the local cache and changes the state of the cache block ($CS \rightarrow D$).
+Finally, it attaches an unlock request message to the control token after having the control token.

-Next, we explain how a computing node tries to write when it does not have the copy cache block on the local cache (Fig. 5 (9)).
+It is then illustrated how a computing node tries to write when it does not have the copy cache block on the local cache (Fig. 9 (9)).
 In this case, contention avoidance processing is also needed.
 A computing node searches the lock table.
 If the address of the cache block that it tries to write is registered in the lock table, it has to wait until an unlock request message is sent.
-If the address is not registered, it has to check whether a lock request message of other computing node is attached to the control token after catching the control token.
-If a lock message is attached, it has to wait until an unlock message is sent and then restart the write processing.
-If a lock message is not attached, it attaches a lock request message and a line move request message to the control token.
+If the address is not registered, it has to check whether a lock request message of other computing node is attached to the control token after having the control token.
+If a lock request message is attached, it has to wait until an unlock request message is sent and then restart the write processing.
+If a lock request message is not attached, it attaches a lock request message and a line move request message to the control token.
 It waits until the control token returns.
 If it receives a line copy ack, it has to wait until a cache block is sent by another computing node and read the cache block from the control token.
-Then it updates the cache block and changes the state of the cache block $(I \rightarrow D)$ .
-If it does not receive a line copy ack, it directly reads the cache block from the shared memory.
-Then it updates the cache block and changes the state of the cache block $(I \rightarrow D)$ .
-After updating the cache block, it attaches an unlock request message to the control token after catching the control token.
+Then it updates the cache block and changes the state of the cache block ($I \rightarrow D$).
+If it does not receive a line copy ack, it directly reads the cache block ($I \rightarrow D$).
+After updating the cache block, it attaches an unlock request message to the control token after having the control token.